frdedynamics/reg-tek-labs/source/texts/lab3.rst

 ==============================================
 In this lab you will add a feed forward term to a PID and tune a PID to control the position of a simulated pendulum.

+Your PID will be given a score, less is better.
+Take a screen dump of your score and PID gains, send it to me, and receive a thumbs up for completing the lab.

 The pendulum model can be a fun challenge for three reasons